Coeus-Group/Coeus-News-Portal-Testing/README.md

 -The tests are written to be directly compared to the  Coeus-News-Portal.

-## Installation
+`**Installation**`

-1.Install Cypress via npm:
+1. Install Cypress via npm:
-2.cd /your/project/path
+2. cd /your/project/path
-3.npm install cypress --save-dev
+3. npm install cypress --save-dev

-## Opening Cypress GUI
+ `Opening Cypress GUI`

-1.start local server with
+1. start local server with
 npm start &
-2.open Cypress test runner with npx cypress open
+2. open Cypress test runner with npx cypress open

 # Test Status